divakargaur/Basic-Amazon-Frontend-Clone/README.md

 ## Tutorial Reference

-This project was created as part of the "[Amazon Clone](https://www.youtube.com/watch?v=nGhKIC_7Mkk&pp=ygUMYW1hem9uIGNsb25l)" tutorial by [Shradha Khapra](https://in.linkedin.com/in/shradha-khapra) on YouTube.
+This project was created as part of the "[Building AMAZON Clone for Beginners | Project using HTML & CSS](https://www.youtube.com/watch?v=nGhKIC_7Mkk&pp=ygUMYW1hem9uIGNsb25l)" tutorial by [Shradha Khapra](https://in.linkedin.com/in/shradha-khapra) on YouTube.
 The tutorial provides step-by-step guidance on building a basic Amazon frontend clone using HTML and CSS.

 ## Contributing